Documentation

 a[href=admin.html] "Administration zone"

-directive has the same goal, just reversed.
+@unless directive has the same goal, just reversed.

 @unless user.isRegistered